Frugalnomics in Effect - Gartner predicts low IT spending growth for 2016

 Frugalnomics in Effect - Gartner predicts 5.5% decline in IT spending for 2015

 JULY 15, 2015

-Gartner recently published their latest worldwide IT spending forecasts with a sharp downward revision, now projecting a 5.5% YoY decline from 2014 levels.
-This latest estimate from Gartner is a further downward revision of the overly optimistic forecast published to kickoff the New Year, where Gartner was anticipating a 2.4% Percent in 2014 Gartner Forecasts 3.1%
+Gartner recently published their latest worldwide IT spending forecasts with a sharp downward revision, now projecting a 5.5% This latest estimate from Gartner is a further downward revision of the overly optimistic forecast published to kickoff the New Year, where Gartner was anticipating a 2.4% Sources: Gartner Says Worldwide IT Spending to Decline 5.5%

 Mi6 Agency’s Top Charts for July 2016

 MI6 Marketing Agency

 Only 37% of developers surveyed measure their success in the sector by revenue or user experience, with the balance playing at it for fun, as a hobby or to try to stay ahead of the curve.
 Forrester’s predictions on the trajectory of success for the Internet of Things (IoT) in this chart show some interesting trends around what are still immature technologies.
 Week of July 4th.
 N.p.,